Geoff-Swan/StixEnv-dev/README.md

 ![alt text](screenshots/app_launcher.png)
 _The Stix Environment features a fairly typical (albiet patched and customised) build of dmenu, and makes extensive use of dmenu to provide option menus and text prompts to control power, brightness, volume, and more"_

-_In StixEnv's current state, this is probably not worth downloading and compiling; everything compiles and runs and you will (with all the files in the right place) have an environment that looks like the screenshots, but for what it's worth you're probably better-off patching and configuring your own DWM the way I did, and referring to my `config.h`-es to see at a glance the additional functionality I've coded in myself; if a certain feature piques your interest, search the source code for variables in `config.h` to find implementation details_

 __StixEnv :: Colours__